angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

 5. Convert to PyTorch tensors:
 Use `torch.tensor()` to convert the data to PyTorch tensors.

-#### Exercise 1:

-Write a code to load the dataset, split it into training and testing sets, standardize the features, and convert the data into PyTorch tensors for use in training a PyTorch model.
+** Write code to load the dataset, split it into training and testing sets, standardize the features, and convert the data into PyTorch tensors for use in training a PyTorch model.**